The Texas

 Future plans

-Potranco-US 90 improvements
+Potranco-US 90 expansion

 Planned SH 211/US 90 Phase 1 interchange schematic